sahithyaravi/sahithyaravi.github.io/_publications/2009-10-01-paper-title-number-1.md

 date: 2020-10-30
 venue: 'preprint'
 paperurl: 'https://arxiv.org/pdf/2011.14871.pdf'
+description: 'We attempt to make covid severity classification more explainable by a descriptive clustering method.'

 ---
 We attempt to make covid severity classification more explainable by a descriptive clustering method.